 Finally, help the children see the link between individual choices and the public realm by asking:

 Explain that we all are called to listen to our own consciences and to help our leaders make decisions that reflect what we believe.
-For example, we should remind our leaders that they should be trying to protect the poor and vulnerable.
+For example, we should remind our leaders that they should be trying to protect people who are poor and vulnerable.

 Return to the adult gathering or return to the prayer circle.